linsalrob/crAssphage/README.md

 If you use this data or analysis please let Rob know.

+Please be aware that Rob and our collaborators are working on a manuscript describing this data, and so please do not use this data as part of a manuscript without asking Rob.
+We will almost certainly say *yes*, unless you are writing exactly the same manuscript that we are writing, and in which case we'll invite you to join our team!

+*Do the right thing!*

 # Genbank Sequence

-The original sequence that was published in Genbank (but has since been deleted) is available as [JQ995537.gbk](JQ995537.gbk)
+The original sequence that was published in Genbank (but has [since been deleted](http://www.ncbi.nlm.nih.gov/nuccore/JQ995537)) is available as [JQ995537.gbk](JQ995537.gbk)

 # Sequences